 We thank you for all of your feedback that has helped shape the design recommendations.
 We invite you to celebrate the project at Clear Creek Valley Parkfest and be the first to preview the recommended plans!

 *PLEASE NOTE*, the area between Sheridan Boulevard and Tennyson Street was explored during the planning process but has been removed from the current corridor plan.
 Adams County and Arvada will be working together to prepare a comprehensive specific area plan for this zone based on feedback received from the community and partners.

 Clear Creek has a long history of gravel mining, landfills, and industrial practices.
 The land uses along this corridor supports a mixture of established neighborhoods and industrial uses.
 Vegetation lines both sides of the creek and screens the industrial surroundings.

-The study area covers both banks of Clear Creek roughly between Tennyson Street and Wadsworth Boulevard.
+The study area covers both banks of Clear Creek roughly between Sheridan Blvd and Wadsworth Boulevard.
 The Corridor Plan will evaluate the creek, existing public land and adjacent trails for: